 However, usually air purifiers do not have a wide span of absorbance, meaning using one air purifier in a large packed room would not be enough to purify the air of the whole house.
 In most cases, air purifiers can only be effective if there is one in each room.
 Also, air purifiers do absorb the dust in the air but not dust mites because they are not airborne, therefore even if you use multiple air purifiers at home, you still have to use vacuum cleaners to absorb dust mites.

-Tip #4 to reduce allergens at home: clean regularly and use vacuum cleaning!
+Tip #4: clean regularly and use vacuum cleaning!

 Homes should be regularly cleaned with a vacuum cleaner with HEPA filter.
 This filter can trap mould, pet danders, dust and other allergen particles, and thanks to a mesh of fiberglass, they are not released to the same air.
 It is particularly beneficial to people having asthma: it removes dust in the air and also reduces possible contamination.